 You will live with a host family in Belgrade for seven weeks.
 If you pursue an independent project or internship in Belgrade, you may be able to extend your stay by four weeks.
 In Belgrade, you will live with local families and may meet your hosts’ extended families in other parts of Serbia.
 Some homestay families have always lived in Belgrade while others have relocated to the city from other parts of the former Yugoslavia.
 Living with a host family greatly contributes to your understanding of the realities and challenges facing the Balkans today and provides an excellent opportunity to improve your language skills.

-Other accommodations during the program could include guest houses or small hotels.
+Other accommodations during the program could include bed and breakfasts or small hotels.

 Independent Study Project